• Greener

 • Couscous: Has the fastest cook time, taking only 5 minutes.

-• Barley: Is the #2 grain used in cattle feedlots due to its high fiber content.
+• Barley: Is the second most used grain in cattle feedlots due to its high fiber content.

 PUBLIC SERVICE ANNOUNCEMENT